 - Become skilled at reading textbooks critically, discerning unstated assumptions, values, and goals.

 - Identify what approaches to understanding religions make the most sense for you given your own assumptions, values, and goals.

 - Develop increased intellectual humility, purposefulness, self-awareness, charity, and the ability to listen well.

-There are two main ways to demonstrate your preparation and contribute to this class:
+There are two ways to demonstrate your preparation and contribute to this class:

-- By submitting written comments in Canvas, as a reply to the day's assignment, at least one hour before class, in response to my questions about the assigned readings.
+- By posting written comments in Canvas, as a reply to the day's assignment, at least one hour before class, in response to my questions about the assigned readings.
 These comments should be concise, should refer to specific parts of the readings, and should present just one idea in response to just one of the questions raised in the assignment.
 You can mention ideas that others have already raised in their posts, but be sure to credit them, and add your own substantive contribution based on your own reading in your own words.
 Please keep a copy of all your posts for yourself as well, in case some get lost in cyberspace.

 If you are shy, or have trouble formulating ideas quickly enough to speak up, I suggest you start out with written comments; then, when you have found your voice in writing, start looking for opportunities to bring up your ideas in class.

-You can choose how much you speak and how much you contribute online, but either way, aim to make a substantial contribution about once a week.
 Your grade for “preparation and contribution” will be based not only on whether you have contributed regularly but also on the depth, insightfulness, clarity, and conciseness of your contributions, and especially on how well they reflect careful reading of the assigned texts.
 It will also be affected by little indications of preparation and engagement such as bringing the assigned texts to class, and by how well you help us to maintain a focused intellectual atmosphere in the classroom by doing things like staying alert and engaged, respecting others, refraining from any use of electronic devices, and avoiding anything else that might disrupt, distract, or discourage others from staying focused.

 Four response papers (10% each)